These houseplants don’t just sit there looking pretty— they decrease stress, remove indoor pollutants and even make us nicer.

 A University of Texas study showed folks who spend time around plants like pothos are more likely to help others, be more caring and empathetic!

 Need some extra energy?
-Get an aglaonema.
-From appetites to energy level, the color is stimulating.
+Get a red aglaonema.
+From appetites to energy level, the color red is stimulating.

 This is one snake you’ll actually want in your house.
 A perfect plant for bedrooms, the snake plant is practically indestructible—tolerating low light and long bouts without water—and is especially good at adding oxygen at night.

 The ZZ plant is easy to care for, which is just one less thing for our to-do list.
 Research shows that having plants around can help us feel better and heal faster from injuries.